RCMI & QSRI food initiatives: determination summary

-The AFGC Responsible Children’s Marketing Initiative (RCMI), and Quick Service Restaurant Initiative (QSRI) apply only to signatories.
-To be considered under the Initiatives it must be determined that the advertisements are directed primarily to children.
+To be considered under the AFGC Responsible Children’s Marketing Initiative (RCMI) or Quick Service Restaurant Initiative (QSRI) it must be determined that the advertisements are directed primarily to children.

 To do so the ad must meet one of the following criteria: